When it comes to finding the best monitor for PS5, there are a ton of options, with many, many more on the way in 2021.

-As with most 4K HDM 2.0 monitors you'll be capped 60hz if you're playing on PS5, which when combined with the above should certainly look great.
+As with most 4K HDMI 2.0 monitors you'll be capped at 60hz if you're playing on PS5, which when combined with the above should certainly look great.

 Screen size: 28 Inches | Resolution: 4K UHD 2160p | Display technology: LED | Aspect ratio: 16:9 | Hardware interface: DisplayPort, HDMI | Refresh rate: 60 Hz | Response time: 1 ms | Item weight: 8.7 kg | Display resolution maximum: 3840 x 2160 Pixels

 It has a 60hz refresh rate, which is quite standard when paired with a 4K resolution, making it a good call for those who are more into the fine details than blazingly fast gameplay, especially given that the PS5 can support native 4K output.

 Impressively, it's also got a 1ms response time, which can come in handy if things are taken up a notch in-game.